Avianca: Colombia flag carrier (1940–1994)

 On June 14, 1940, in the city of Barranquilla, SCADTA, under ownership by United States businessmen, merged with regional Colombian airline SACO, forming the new Aerovías Nacionales de Colombia S.A. or Avianca.
 Five Colombians participated in this: Rafael María Palacio, Jacobo A. Correa, Cristobal Restrepo, and Aristides Noguera, as well as German citizens Albert Teitjen, Werner Kämerer, and Stuart Hosie, while the post of first President of Avianca was filled by Martín del Corral.
 Avianca claims SCADTA's history as its own.

 In 1946, Avianca began flights to Quito, Lima, Panama City, Miami, New York City and Europe, using Douglas DC-4s and C-54 Skymasters.
 In 1951, Avianca acquired Lockheed Constellations and Super Constellations.
-In 1956, the company transported the Colombian delegation to the Melbourne Olympics on a 61-hour trip, stopping only to refuel.
+In 1956, the company transported the Colombian delegation to the 1956 Summer Olympics in Melbourne on a 61-hour trip, stopping only to refuel.